-Newspaper Account of the Formation of the Rocky Mountain Harvard Club
+Newspaper Account of the Formation of the RMHUC

-Transcript of an article on page 5 of the Denver Tribune-Republican newspaper on Friday, February 12, 1886.
+Transcript of an article that appeared on page 5 of the Denver Tribune-Republican on February 12, 1886.

 One of the most enjoyable and informal club dinners ever sat down to in Denver, was that given last night, at the Albany Hotel, by the Rocky Mountain Harvard Club.
 About 8 p.m. the Harvard graduates, at present in the city, were called together in the main parlor, and a permanent organization effected.
 Joseph N. Baxter, '75, was chosen President, the Rev. Thomas Van Ness Vice President, and Chambers Baird Secretary.
 After the constitution of the club had been adopted the members, with their guests, repaired to the elegant dining room, which was fitted up with neat floral designs, and the crimson color of the college.

 About thirty plates were set, and after the menu had been served, the Toast Master, J. N. Baxter, called for the speeches.
 Joseph A. Sewall, President of the State University, spoke eloquently of Harvard.
 The grand old school, he said, was never old and never would be.
 Its history was rapidly reviewed and the leading part its students had taken in all great National movements.
 At its close Rev. Thomas Van Ness made some humorous remarks on the various characteristics of Harvard, ironically referring to those “fresh water colleges” which did not enjoy the advantages of an old and heavily-endowed school.
 This brought out a bright reply from Judge Wilbur F. Stone, to the effect that most of the statesmen and men of affairs had come from interior colleges.
 Other speeches taking up the general line of thought that men equipped with a college education could wield great influence in the new West and establish here an ideal empire which combined all the best of the older States, were made by the various speakers who followed.